Table of Contents[Hide][Show]

 But with the risk reduction of taking statins being so small, how can researchers and health organizations suggest that the benefits outweigh the downfalls?

 Dr. Malhotra suggests that it’s because physicians want to err on the side of caution.
-Dr. Hyman suggests it’s because much of the time physicians don’t have time to keep up with current research, so they follow popular headlines or trust what other physicians or organizations are recommending.
+Other prominent doctors suggest it’s because much of the time physicians don’t have time to keep up with current research, so they follow popular headlines or trust what other physicians or organizations are recommending – outdated evidence or clinical guidelines that aren’t based on science at all.

 Overall, the truth is, there is still so much we don’t know and we don’t really know how effective many medications are.